tizianoj/dir2box/README.md

 The script is meant to be as lightweight as possible, and to not write too much on the same sectors, so that a Raspberry Pi with SD memory can handle it without problems and heavy synchronizations.

+* New feature* It can be run as command line with -c option (follewed by the number of days to keep) to delete directory olther than this day limit.

+E.g. running dir2box.py -c 30 will purge files older than 30 days, both locally and remotely

 Installation
 =======